Gigaspaces/xap-docs/site/content/xap/12.2/overview/overview.markdown

 - [Persistency]({{% latestjavaurl%}}/space-persistency-overview.html)

-Applications running on XAP can be scaled out linearly, because XAP uses the [Space Based Architecture](./concepts.html#concepts-space-based-architecture) (SBA) as a primary design pattern.
+Applications running on XAP can be scaled out linearly, because XAP uses the [Space-Based Architecture](./space-based-architecture.html) (SBA) as a primary design pattern.
 With SBA, applications are built out of a set of self-sufficient units, known as Processing Units (PU).
 These units are completely independent of each other, so that the application can scale indefinitely without increasing complexity, just by adding more units.
 SBA is based on the [Tuple Space](http://en.wikipedia.org/wiki/Tuple_space) paradigm; it follows many of the principles of [Service-Oriented Architecture](http://en.wikipedia.org/wiki/Service-Oriented_Architecture) and [Event-Driven Architecture](http://en.wikipedia.org/wiki/Event_Driven_Architecture), as well as elements of [grid computing](http://en.wikipedia.org/wiki/Grid_computing).

 # Applications and Microservices
 Applications deployed on GigaSpaces XAP are very much like JEE distributed server-side applications.
 Each application is composed of one or more scalable modules, and contains one or more business logic code components, domain model objects (entries), in-memory data storage, messaging, and event processing code.